-Independent Record Label dedicated to developing artists and Mixing/mastering studio.
-Mixing/Mastering/DEMOS: email@example.com
+Independent Record Label dedicated to EDM producers and Mixing/Mastering studio.
+Mixing/Mastering/DEMOS: firstname.lastname@example.org

 - SSL Matrix 2 consolle

 - Apogee Symphony I/O mkii 24x24